Real-Time-Kodi/PiBAN/README.md

 # Pi-Eraser
-Raspberry-pi based hard drive eraser.
+Automatic 0Raspberry-pi based secure hard drive eraser.

 # WARNING:
 This will wipe any block device hooked to the Pi's USB without asking confirmation.
 Use with extreme caution.